simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 22 : Monkey Magic

+Easy, probably making us feel better for the difficult ones over the weekend.
+Manipulating lists of numbers.
+My solution takes a few seconds, so could probably be optimized, but I need to get back to days 20 and 21.

 ## Day 21 : Race Condition (0/2)

 Brilliant, but although I'm really close to part 1, I'm not there.

 Imagine a simple numerical keypad, and you have to type out a 3 digit number and press # (well, A).
 Only you're doing this remotely, and so have a 4-way directional pad to move a pointer around the keypad until it's over the number you want, when you can push it.
 Only you can't even do that ... there's a chain of keypads, and you need to write commands for a directional pad to drive a second directional pad which actually operates the numerical one.

 I'm super close - I'm passing the sample, and I've written a slew of tests and it's all making perfect sense.
 But "Your answer is too high."
 I do note that my command sequences I am using are different from the examples - but they are the